arittrosaha/A-Mazing-Algorithms/README.md

 **Render** - This is a visualization of solving a hard maze with DFS.
 Yellow is the current location.

-**Code Snippet** - This is a portion of the code to render and create a maze using HTML5 Canvas and DFS algorithm, respectively.
+**Code Snippet** - This is a portion of the code to render and solve a maze using HTML5 Canvas and DFS algorithm, respectively.
 This is an iterative implementation of DFS.
 * Animation rate - The need for a continuous loop and a way to control the rate of animation is achieved by the use of setInterval asynchronous function.
 While 0 milliseconds is passed in this setInterval function (code not visible in this
 * Line 39 to 44 - After target is found, this code ensures line 46 to 49 are skipped, triggering a recursive backtrack to the start indicating the shortest way back.
 * Line 46 to 56 - The main portion of the code handling the DFS logic.